Tom Selleck: 1980s: Magnum P.I. stardom

 Selleck played the role of Thomas Magnum in 1980 after filming six other TV pilots that were never sold.
 Magnum was a former U.S. Navy SEAL officer who had served in the Vietnam War; after the war, Magnum had been in the "Naval Intelligence Agency" (a fictional version of the Office of Naval Intelligence) and then resigned from the Navy to become a private investigator living in Hawaii.
 The show continued until 1988, lasting eight seasons and 163 episodes, winning him an Emmy Award for Outstanding Lead Actor in a Drama Series in 1984.

 As Magnum, Selleck was famous for his mustache, a Hawaiian-style aloha shirt, a Detroit Tigers baseball cap, and driving an open-top Ferrari 308 GTS in the series.

 After the end of the show in 1988, it established itself as the top-rated, one-hour show in the history of syndicated reruns (at least until 1998).

 In 1984, he introduced Nancy Reagan at the 1984 Republican National Convention.

 Selleck was offered the lead role of Mitch Buchannon in Baywatch, but he turned it down because he did not want to be seen as a sex symbol.
 The role eventually went to David Hasselhoff.

-During the Magnum years, Selleck starred in several films including as a cat burglar in 1930s London in Lassiter and a acrophobic police detective in Runaway (both 1984), and as a stand-in father in Three Men and a Baby, which was the biggest hit at the American box office in 1987.
+During the Magnum years, Selleck starred in several films including as a cat burglar in 1930s London in Lassiter and an acrophobic police detective in Runaway (both 1984), and as a stand-in father in Three Men and a Baby, which was the biggest hit at the American box office in 1987.
 In 1989, he ended the decade by starring in the romantic comedy Her Alibi and crime drama An Innocent Man.